LuannSantoss/Churn-Analysis/README.md

 Caso esses clientes saiam, a quantiade de lucro que o banco deixará de obter é de 38.786.401,74 unidades monetárias

 -*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-

+# Challenge data
+The dataset used for the challenge can be found at the following link: https://www.kaggle.com/mervetorkan/churndataset With regard to the values used, it was through the challenge proposed by the blog: https://sejaumdatascientist.com/predicao-de-churn/

 # Preview
 This analysis aims to create predictive models for a bank, which, in turn, seeks to predict when a customer is about to cancel their bank account (churn).